A lot or a little?

 Is it any good?

 The series is arguably a "real-life" drama thanks to the gamut of personalities and likability of the characters.
-Each season follows a new group of teens, while still featuring some of the original cast members, which ensures that every social niche is represented, from the conniving social diva to the troubled street kid.
+Each season of East Los High follows a new group of teens, while still featuring some of the original cast members, which ensures that every social niche is represented, from the conniving social diva to the troubled street kid.
 But this series manages to represent each personality with far more substance than stereotypical fluff, making it more genuine.
 Meanwhile, it debunks some stereotypes and touches on strong topics and their real-life consequences without sugarcoating them.

 There's lots of entertaining dance scenes and a few lighthearted moments.
 Nonetheless, this isn't a feel-good drama.
 Instead, it's a soap opera that offers an interpretation of what life is like for a community defined by its members' ethnic heritage and working class backgrounds.
 The result may or may not be a social setting your teens are used to, since it's very specifically set in East Los Angeles.
 Regardless, it raises a number of issues that likely trickle into their lives, giving parents a good reason to start conversations with them about what's portrayed here.